 Step 7: Please contact relevant supervisors for more information regarding their projects.

-Join our ‘How to Apply for Honours’ information session to find out more about the program, student experiences and application process.
+‘How to Apply for Honours’ information session is to find out more about the program, student experiences and application process.